Friday, September 25, 2020

 Hiking is one of the best things you can do in Monroe County.
-Many of us have our favorite go-to hikes, but for those of you looking for something new, or something off the beaten path (though these all have beaten paths, heh heh), here are some special hikes you might not have heard of.
-Or maybe everyone has told you about them, and you're embarassed that you've never been.
+Many of us have our favorite go-to hikes, but for those of you looking for something new or off the beaten path, here are some unique hikes you might not have heard of.
+Or maybe everyone has told you about them, and you're embarrassed that you've never been.
 Either way, here are some helpful tips to get you out in the open.
-Please recommend more favorites in the comments!

 Tips: The biggest tip we can provide is that it takes a while to drive there, and even when you think you should be there by now, keep going.
 It's worth it.
-The firetower is at the beginning of a trail, right in the parking lot, so you can climb all 123 steps at the beginning or end of your hike (I suggest the beginning!).
+The fire tower is at the beginning of a trail, right in the parking lot, so you can climb all 123 steps at the beginning or end of your hike.

 Directions: From Bloomington, head east on 3rd street.
-Turn right (south) onto 446 and take it out past the causeway, which is currently under construction and reduced to one lane through June.
-After you pass Chapel Hill Rd on your right the next road is Tower Ridge Road.
+Turn right (south) onto 446 and take it out past the causeway.
+After you pass Chapel Hill Road on your right, the next road is Tower Ridge Road.
 Turn left.
 Drive on this tight, gravely road for longer than you think you should.
-Finally, just when you're about to give up, the parking lot with the firetower will be on your left!
+Finally, just when you're about to give up, the parking lot with the fire tower will be on your left!
 You can't miss it.

 Beanblossom Bottoms Nature Preserve

 About: This is a hardwood wetland protected by the Sycamore Land Trust.
 It's home to all sorts of Indiana wildlife, including the endangered Indiana bat, Kirtland's snake, Great Blue Heron, rare orchids, and at least 15 different endangered or threatened animal species.
 Look for a bald eagle nest and the frog pond, and listen for all sorts of birds that keep our local ecosystem healthy.
 The trail is 2.5 miles.